zulucmd/zulu/shell_completions.md

 ShellCompDirectiveFilterDirs
 ```

-***Note***: When using the `ValidArgsFunction`, Cobra will call your registered function after having parsed all flags and arguments provided in the command-line.
+***Note***: When using the `ValidArgsFunction`, Zulu will call your registered function after having parsed all flags and arguments provided in the command-line.
 You therefore don't need to do this parsing yourself.
-For example, when a user calls `helm status --namespace my-rook-ns [tab][tab]`, Cobra will call your registered `ValidArgsFunction` after having parsed the `--namespace` flag, as it would have done when calling the `RunE` function.
+For example, when a user calls `helm status --namespace my-rook-ns [tab][tab]`, Zulu will call your registered `ValidArgsFunction` after having parsed the `--namespace` flag, as it would have done when calling the `RunE` function.

 #### Debugging

-Cobra achieves dynamic completion through the use of a hidden command called by the completion script.
+Zulu achieves dynamic completion through the use of a hidden command called by the completion script.
 To debug your Go completion code, you can call this hidden command directly:
 ```bash
 $ helm __complete status har<ENTER>
 harbor